DouglasFireDept/Constitution/6-article.md

 ### Section 8: Training Officer

-The training officer is to provide training at designated meetings.
-The training officer shall appoint an assistant in training.
-The training officer may provide training at the home station and provide a topic of interest for Otoe Country Mutual Aid meetings held in Douglas.
-The training officer shall keep accurate records of members receiving training.

-The training officer and the assistant will provide basic fire fighter training for each new member within three (3) months of the starting date of the new member.
-Basic training will include but not be limited to; driving emergency vehicles, proper donning of protective gear, minimum preventative maintenance of vehicles and of equipment, inspection for serviceability of equipment, and basic emergency communication.
+The training officer is responsible for updating the training of current fire fighters and for training new fire fighters.
+Maintaining accurate training records shall be the responsibility of the training officer.
+The training officer is responsible for providing and schedule all training events.
+The New Member Training Program shall be developed, maintained, and overseen by the training officer.
+The training officer may appoint an assistant.
+The Training Officer shall be Fire Fighter I certified.

 ### Section 9: Executive Committee

-The executive committee shall consist of the president of the department, the assistant chief, and the first captain.
+The executive committee shall consist of the president of the department, the assistant chief, and an appointed captain.
 The president shall serve as the chairman and secretary and shall perform the usual duties incumbent upon such officers.
 The executive committee shall perform such other duties as may here-in-after be prescribed for in the constitution and by-laws.
 It shall be the duty of the executive committee to screen all membership applications, to act as a grievance committee after following the chain of command, and to perform a quarterly audit on all expenditures.
 An alternate executive committee member may be appointed if a grievance involves a member of the executive committee.

 ### Section 10: Trustees